raleighlittles/SMS-backup-and-restore-extractor/README.md

 # About

-The *SMS Backup & Restore* app on [Google Play](https://play.google.com/store/apps/details?id=com.riteshsahu.SMSBackupRestore&hl=en_US) has the option of storing images from MMS messages.
+The *SMS Backup & Restore* app on [Google Play](https://play.google.com/store/apps/details?id=com.riteshsahu.SMSBackupRestore&hl=en_US) (official name: `com.riteshsahu.SMSBackupRestore`) has the option of storing images from MMS messages as part of the backup.
 I wrote an extremely simple Python script that allows you to easily extract the images out of these backups.

+Currently only images are supported (jpg/png/gif).

 # Details